USS Antietam MEDEVAC Training

-230515-N-KW492-0142 PHILIPPINE SEA (May 15, 2023) Sailors transfer a simulated casualty, Hospital Corpsman 2nd Class Tyke Tampus, from Cebu City, Philippines, into an MH-60R Sea Hawk during medical evacuation training on the flight deck of the Ticonderoga-class guided-missile cruiser USS Antietam (CG 54) in the Philippine Sea, May 15, 2023.
+230515-N-KW492-0099 PHILIPPINE SEA (May 15, 2023) Sailors secure Hospital Corpsman 2nd Class Tyke Tampus, from Cebu City, Philippines, to a rescue litter as he simulates a casualty during medical evacuation training on the flight deck of the Ticonderoga-class guided-missile cruiser USS Antietam (CG 54) in the Philippine Sea, May 15, 2023.
 Antietam is assigned to Commander, Task Force (CTF) 70, and is forward-deployed to Yokosuka, Japan to support the security of the U.S. and its Allies in the Indo-Pacific.
 (U.S. Navy photo by Mass Communication Specialist 1st Class Ryre Arciaga)

 |Date Taken: